ardatan/graphql-tools/docs/source/schema-stitching.md

 When we resolve `User.chirps` or `Chirp.author`, we want to delegate to the relevant root fields.
 To get from a user to its chirps for example, we'll want to use the `id` of the user to call `chirpsByAuthorId`.
 And to get from a chirp to its author, we can use the chirp's `authorId` field to call into `userById`.

-Resolvers specified as part of `mergeSchema` have access to a `delegate` function that allows you to delegate to root fields.
+Resolvers specified as part of `mergeSchema` have access to a `delegateToSchema` function that allows you to delegate to subschemas.

 In order to delegate to these root fields, we'll need to make sure we've actually requested the `id` of the user or the `authorId` of the chirp.
 To avoid forcing users to add these to their queries manually, resolvers on a merged schema can define a fragment that specifies the required fields, and these will be added to the query automatically.